 PokerStars was the first poker site to go live in Michigan on Jan.
 29, 2021, through a partnership with the Little Traverse Bay Bands of Odawa Indians.
 BetMGM Poker, through MGM Grand Detroit, launched on March 22, 2021.

-BetRivers Sportsbook is available in 11 states, but online casino and online poker have seen regulation spread much more slowly than Michigan sports betting — despite nearly a five-year head start in terms of potential legality in a given state.
+BetRivers Sportsbook is available in 11 states, but the casino app and online poker have seen regulation spread much more slowly than Michigan sports betting — despite nearly a five-year head start in terms of potential legality in a given state.